SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

    as part of the hypothetical ‘show invisibles’ feature, to show the invisible parentheses implied by priority and associativity?

-It is important to consider each operator's *priority* and *associativity* when working out how to calculate a compound expression.
+It is important to consider each operator's :newTerm:`priority` and :newTerm:`associativity` when working out how to calculate a compound expression.
 These two principles are used to work out the order in which an expression should be calculated.

 Here's an example.